super-heavy-milk/blog/content/posts/gradle-init-scripts.md

   - gradle
 ---

-This is a nice hack taken from [Jamie Tanna](https://www.jvt.me/posts/2020/05/15/gradle-spotless/) on her blog.
+This is a nice hack taken from [Jamie Tanna](https://www.jvt.me/posts/2020/05/15/gradle-spotless/) on his blog.

 You can create top-level Gradle tasks using [initialization scripts](https://docs.gradle.org/current/userguide/init_scripts.html) to apply common actions anytime Gradle is ran.